troyane/GoodHabits/docs/tutorial.md

     ]
 ```

-So we have a list of available icons and can iterate over it to populate grid with icons.
+So we have a list of available icons and can iterate over it to populate the grid with icons.
 We create [`GridView`] and populate it with
 filtered in [`SortFilterProxyModel`] model:

 ```qml